Why car dealer isn’t honoring internet price

 The dealerships use the internet for one thing, to find a way to get you into the dealership.

 You’re doing your research, so be aware, it’s highly unlikely a dealership will honor that internet price you see.
-Assume some added costs especially tax, title, tags are not included.
+Assume some added costs especially tax, title, tags are not included in the price you are seeing on the dealer’s website or cars.com.

 You also need to call the dealership to get a real breakdown of the deal, any dealer add on’s and preferably get it in writing before you even visit.